-Breast Reconstruction Denver
+Breast Reconstruction in Denver, CO

-Breast reconstruction restores a more natural, symmetrical appearance to the bosom, maintains body proportion, allows clothes to fit better, and most important of all, boosts self-confidence for women who have lost one or both breasts to mastectomy or who lack breasts due to a congenital or developmental abnormality.
-Reconstructive surgeons strive to create a new breast and nipple that resemble a woman's natural breast as closely as possible in shape, size and position.
+Breast reconstruction restores a more natural, symmetrical appearance to the bosom, maintains body proportion, allows clothes to fit better, and most important of all boosts self-confidence for women who have lost one or both breasts to mastectomy or who lack breasts due to a congenital or developmental abnormality.
+Reconstructive surgeons strive to create a new breast and nipple that resemble a woman's natural breast as closely as possible in shape, size, and position.

 Women whose cancer seems to have been cured with mastectomy are the best candidates for breast reconstruction.
 Those with significant health problems and those who smoke and are unable to quit, are advised to wait.
-But the majority of women choose reconstruction, and choose immediate reconstruction, which means the reconstructive process begins at the time of the mastectomy.
+But the majority of women choose reconstruction and choose immediate reconstruction, which means the reconstructive process begins at the time of the mastectomy.
 Delayed reconstruction means the reconstructive process begins many months after the mastectomy.

-The reconstruction itself consists of multiple operations, the first of which involves creation of the breast mound and is performed during or after mastectomy in a hospital under general anesthesia.
+The reconstruction itself consists of multiple operations, the first of which involves the creation of the breast mound and is performed during or after mastectomy in a hospital under general anesthesia.
 Later surgeries, if necessary, may be done in the hospital or an outpatient facility, with either general or IV sedation anesthesia.

 There are several ways to reconstruct the breast, both with and without implants.
 Dr. Bershof's practice encompasses implant reconstruction only but below will briefly discuss other options.

 The most common technique, which Dr. Bershof performs, combines skin and muscle expansion with implant insertion.
-First, at the time of the mastectomy a tissue expander is placed beneath the skin and chest muscle (pec muscle) where the reconstructed breast will be located.
-Beginning about one month after the mastectomy and placement of the expander, in the office, saline (sterile salt water) solution is then injected into the expander port beneath the skin and muscle.
+First, at the time of the mastectomy, a tissue expander is placed beneath the skin and chest muscle (pec muscle) where the reconstructed breast will be located.
+Beginning about one month after the mastectomy and placement of the expander, in the office, the saline (sterile saltwater) solution is then injected into the expander port beneath the skin and muscle.
 This expansion takes place every several weeks until the desired size is achieved, stretching the skin and muscle.
 After the last expansion, the stretched skin and muscle are allowed to recover for several more months and then at a second procedure, under general anesthesia, the expander is removed, the pocket adjusted for symmetry, and a semi-permanent implant placed (either saline or silicone gel).
 If both breasts are being reconstructed, they are matched as best as possible to each other.
 If only one breast is being reconstructed, it might be recommended at this 2nd procedure that the other breast undergo a symmetry procedure, such as an augmentation, breast lift, or breast reduction A final procedure reconstructs the nipple and areola (dark area of skin around the nipple).

-Although Dr. Bershof only performs the above expander/implant technique, several of his colleagues perform what are called flap procedures, using tissue from other parts of the body to assist in building a breast mound.
+Although Dr. Bershof only performs the above expander/implant technique, several of his colleagues perform what is called flap procedures, using tissue from other parts of the body to assist in building a breast mound.
 These procedures might still require an implant under the flap, such as the latissimus muscle flap, or not require an implant, such as a TRAM flap, free TRAM flap, or a DIEP flap.
 It is debatable if flap reconstructions look or feel better than implant techniques but certainly the pros and cons need to be weighed by the patient.

 In either case, the reconstructed breast will probably look and feel different from the natural breast, maybe look and feel better, maybe not.
 This surgery is designed to make women who have undergone mastectomy, feel better in clothes and feel symmetric.
-After a mastectomy, the sensual sensation to the breast which courses through the nipple, is lost; but the tactile sensation slowly recovers, albeit not completely, over 1-2 years.
+After a mastectomy, the sensual sensation to the breast which courses through the nipple is lost; but the tactile sensation slowly recovers, albeit not completely, over 1-2 years.